Chunchanakatte Falls: Location

 Chunchanakatte is the holy place where Lord Sri Rama during his vanvas stopped by and availed the hospitality of a tribal couple called Chuncha and Chunchi.
 The significance of this place is that the sound of the powerful falls can be heard all over except inside the sanctum sanctorum of the centuries-old temple, the story goes that Lord Rama was tired of the constant complaining of Sita Mata and gave a curse saying that the tongue of a woman should not be sharp and since Cauvery (river) is considered to be female the noise that the river generated would not be heard in the sanctum sanctorum of the lord.
 It is also said that when Sita Mata was tired and weary and wanted to have a bath, Lord Ram directed Lakshman to fire an arrow at a rock, once Lakshmana fired the arrow, water in 3 different shades started pouring out, one with turmeric, one with oil and one with shikakai (fruit for hair - natural shampoo).
 These shades are visible even today when there is considerable amount of water flowing in the falls.
 Before the powerplant was established, this place was like paradise on earth with nature at its best.

-There is an epic that Godess Sitha matha was bathing in the waterfalls.
+There is an epic that Goddess Sitha matha was bathing in the waterfalls.
 Hence, is also called Sithamaduvu.